 Media

-Selected coverage and applied projects in visual intelligence and multimodal AI.
+Selected media coverage and applied work in visual intelligence, multimodal AI, and evidence analysis.

-Some of this work supported The Washington Post investigations included in its 2022 Pulitzer Prize for Public Service-winning coverage.
+Some of this work supported Washington Post investigations recognized in its Pulitzer-winning public-service coverage.

 Selected Coverage